dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ---
-title: Enabling process executable path and arguments in flow logs
+title: Enable process-level information in flow logs.
-description: Enabling Process executable path and arguments in flow logs
+description: Get visibility into process-level network activity in flow logs.
 canonical_url: /visibility/elastic/flow/processpath
 ---

 ### Big picture

-Configure {{site.prodname}} to collect process executable path and the arguments with which the executable was invoked.
-The path and arguments are read from `/proc/pid/cmdline` or obtained using eBPF kprobes and they are added to flow logs.
+Configure {{site.prodname}} to collect process executable path and arguments and add them to flow logs.

 ### Value

 Get visibility into the network activity at the process level using {{site.prodname}} flow logs.

-### Privileges

-For full functionality, this feature requires the `{{site.noderunning}}` `DaemonSet` to have access to the host's PID namespace.
-The Tigera Operator will automatically grant this extra privilege to the daemonset if the feature is enabled in the operator's LogCollector resource, as described below.

 ### Concepts